hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 The `/say` endpoint processes `name` and `message`.
 The `/listen` endpoint *keep-alive*s Connections and forwards input from `/say`

-Test it with `curl` or just visit localhost:4000/listen at your favourite web browser and send events with curl /say in Terminal!
+Test it with `curl` or visit localhost:4000/listen at your favourite web browser and send events with curl /say in Terminal!

 #### Disclaimer: This is not production Ready Code, for simplicity reason we omitted all the Error Checking and Input Sanitization